openimis/openimis_docs/web_app_vb_user_manual.rst

 Claims Overview Page
 """"""""""""""""""""

 The Claims Overview Page is the central point for all claim review administration.
 By having access to this panel, it is possible to review, feedback, amend and process claims.
-The panel is divided into five sections (:ref:`image150`).
+The panel is divided into five sections (:ref:`Image 150<image150>`).

   A. Search Panel